-As a participant in this health insurance program, you have certain rights and responsibilities.
+As a participant in this Group Health Insurance Program, you have certain rights and responsibilities.
 By becoming familiar with them, you will be able to make the most of your health care.
-Our goals are to strengthen your confidence in a fair, responsive and high-quality health care system; to provide effective mechanisms to address your concerns; and to encourage you to take an active role in improving your health and health care.

 You have the following rights

 - Considerate, respectful care from all members of the health care system.

 - Non-discriminatory treatment consistent with state and federal law.